rundeck/rundeck-cli/docs/commands.md

        delete - Delete a token
        list   - List tokens for a user reveal - Reveal token value for an ID (API v19+)

+## users

+Manage user information

+    Available commands:

+       edit - Edit information of the same user or another if 'user' is specified info - Get information of the same user or from another if 'user' is specified list - Get the list of users